Uherský Brod shooting

 The Uherský Brod shooting occurred on 24 February 2015 at the Družba restaurant in the town of Uherský Brod, Czech Republic.
 Nine people were killed, including the gunman, 63-year-old Zdeněk Kovář, who committed suicide after a standoff with police that lasted nearly two hours.
 In addition, one other person was injured.
 Uherský Brod is 260 kilometers (160 miles) east-southeast of the Czech capital Prague.

-Prior to the 2020 Bohumín arson attack, the shooting was one of the two deadliest mass murders in the country's peacetime history, alongside a 1973 vehicular rampage committed by Olga Hepnarová.
+Prior to the 2020 Bohumín arson attack and the 2023 Prague shooting, the shooting was one of the two deadliest mass murders in the country's modern peacetime history, alongside a 1973 vehicular rampage committed by Olga Hepnarová.
 The circumstances of the shooting led to an examination of gun politics in the Czech Republic and police rules of engagement against active shooters.
 Czech media speculated that the rampage may have been triggered by an apparent attempt of the authorities to review Kovář's mental state.

 Background

 Due to similarities between the perpetrators, the shooting was compared by Czech media and experts to an explosion that took place two years before in Frenštát pod Radhoštěm, another Moravian town lying 90 km northwards.

 Before the shooting, Kovář's family became worried about his mental state to the point that they contacted authorities in connection with his possession of a gun license.
 Five days before the shooting, Kovář had received a police request to present a new health clearance under the threat of revoking his license.
 Before entering the Družba restaurant, Kovář visited at least two other venues.
 Those, however, had fewer customers, and Kovář left them immediately after entering.